tsightler/ring-mqtt-ha-addon/.github/ISSUE_TEMPLATE/Do-Not-Open-Issues-on-this-Project.md

 ---
 name: Do *NOT* Open Issues on this Project
-about: Submit issues to the [main ring-mqtt project page](https://github.com/tsightler/ring-mqtt)
+about: Submit issues to the main ring-mqtt project page at https://github.com/tsightler/ring-mqtt
 title: "<---Please enter an brief summary of the issue--->"
 labels: issue
 assignees: tsightler